Thank you, Scott Shannon, and thanks to all of you for being with us.

 Because that is what the heart of all of this gets down to.

-I mean, you really you really have to, there's a real stretch here.
+I mean, you really, you really have to, there's a real stretch here.

-Donald Trump is an eligible candidate on Colorado's 2024 presidential primary.
+In accordance with the decision, Donald Trump is an eligible candidate on Colorado's 2024 presidential primary.

-So that that shouldn't surprise anybody either.
+So that shouldn't surprise anybody either.

 Here's what Kavanaugh said.

-Justice Roberts questioned the Colorado's attorneys Jason Murray about the consequences of the state's position.
+Justice Roberts questioned the Colorado's attorneys, Jason Murray, about the consequences of the state's position.

 What do you do with the consequences of your position?